-In a startup environment, the developers need to find out new strategies to solve novel problems, lesser experience may turn out to be a blessing in disguise since they are less likely to be stuck with standard practices and are better equipped to deal with the challenges typically associated with a startup.
+In a startup environment, the developers need to find new strategies to solve novel problems, lesser experience may turn out to be a blessing in disguise since they are less likely to be stuck with standard practices and are better equipped to deal with the challenges typically associated with a startup.

 If you are a technical person yourself or have a technical co-founder to take care of the tech side of things, you have the technical interview round covered but if not, you might find yourself out of your depth.

 Having a technical person on board when shortlisting and selecting the developers for your startup can make all the difference between a good hire and a potential disaster.
-Having a second opinion on the hire also results in removal of any bias from the hiring process.
+Having a second opinion on the hire also results in the removal of any bias from the hiring process.

 When conducting developer interviews, having multiple people on the panel is an effective way of countering any bias that may creep in.
 It has been reported that diverse teams are more effective as compared to cohesive ones.

-5. Focus on the company culture while hiring
+5. Focus on the Company Culture While Hiring

-When you are hiring a developer for a startup, it is important that you don’t just select the people with the right technical skill set but also focus on finding someone that shares your vision for the direction that the startup needs to take and the implementation of the solution to the problem you are looking to solve.
+When you are hiring a developer for a startup, it is important that you don’t just select the people with the right technical skill set but also focus on finding someone who shares your vision for the direction that the startup needs to take and the implementation of the solution to the problem you are looking to solve.